noahpresler/React-Tutorial/README.md

 }
 ```

-Componenets are the core of React.
+Components are the core of React.
 React components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
 React components can be defined by subclassing ```React.Component``` as you see we do with ```extends React.Component```.

 _HTML TIP: `<p>` is for paragraphs_